 So how can you boost conversions beyond making sure your copy and design are on point?

-In this post, we’ll go through five advanced ways to boost course conversions.
+In this post, we’ll go through six advanced ways to boost course conversions.

 Let’s Boost Course Conversions!